Yemch/Avocado-Price-Prediction/README.md

 ### RMarkdown and HTML files
 1. `DataWrangling.Rmd` and `DataWrangling.html` is for data wrangling process.

-We first cleaned the avocavado prices data with unclear region descriptions and restricted the data only at city level.
-Since avocado prices data is mainly at city level and the Food Environment Atlas dataset are at county level, we created a new dataset mannualy for linking the cities to counties.
+We first cleaned the `avocado.csv` with unclear region descriptions and restricted the data only at city level.
+Since avocado prices data is mainly at city level and the Food Environment Atlas datasets are at county level, we created a new dataset `Cities-Counties-States.xlsx` mannualy for linking the cities to counties.
 After that, we merged prices data and food environment data together by the same county in the same state.
 Finally, a cleaned version of data is outputed as `avocado_clean.csv`.